 Grass Creek Camp offers a traditional camp experience at one of Kingston's most beautiful parks.
 Activities include archery, crafts, canoeing, swimming and special events.
 Register now for a great camp experience at an unbeatable weekly rate.
 Note: There is no extended supervision for this camp.
 Busing from select locations is available for an additional fee.
+If you need busing, please register for the weekly camp first and then busing for that session.
 View the Grass Creek Camp info sheet.

 Sports of All Sorts Camp

 With so many sports out there, who can choose?
-Sample a wide variety of sports and activities this summer in a fun, inclusive environment.
-Activities vary week to week and may include: tennis, baseball, soccer, golf, volleyball, capture the flag, floor hockey, swimming, martial arts, skateboarding, sports demos and much more.
-This is a popular camp for the sport enthusiast.
-Daily swims at Tomlinson Aqua Park.
+Sample a variety of sports and activities this summer in a fun, inclusive environment.
+Activities vary week to week and may include: swimming, tennis, baseball, soccer, golf, volleyball, capture the flag, floor hockey, martial arts, skateboarding, sports demos and much more.
+A popular camp for the sport enthusiast.
 View the Sport of All Sorts info sheet.

 Walls & Waves Camp